surf-visualization/blospray/README.md

 - The OSPRay scene was matched in terms of render settings.
 Shaders and lights were manually changed to match the look of the original scene, although this is very hard to do perfectly.
+- Thanks to Milan Jaros for pointing out at BCON19 that the original bmw scene uses the `Square Samples` option.

 Here's the renders at the same 35^2 (= 1225) samples per pixel: